See2et/sese/README.md

 # sese

-It is expalanation for Mr.sese.
+It is explanation for Mr.sese.